frePPLe/frepple/contrib/installer/pgsql/README.txt

 tuning the pgtune site http://pgtune.leopard.in.ua/ provides very useful input.

-If you install as admin and want frePPLe to be started by a user, some additional steps are required:
+If you install as admin and want frePPLe to be started by another user, some additional steps are required:
-- set pgsql to start as a service
+- Configure Postgres to start as a service
-"C:\Program Files\frePPLe 4.0.beta\pgsql\bin>pg_ctl.exe register -N postgres -D C:\ProgramData\frePPLe\4.0.beta\database"
+"C:\Program Files\frePPLe 4.3.2\pgsql\bin>pg_ctl.exe register -N postgres -D C:\ProgramData\frePPLe\4.3.2\database"
-- in djangosettings.py set the database user to admin " 'USER': 'Administrator' "
+- Modify djangosettings.py set the database user to admin " 'USER': 'Administrator' "

 If you want to install PostgreSQL yourself we recommended to use the